 Applicants who are currently enrolled in a degree program will need to have their university or college complete an Institutional Assessment Form.
 Your university or college may have already identified a Schwarzman Scholars contact person who can complete this recommendation letter, and if so, that contact person is listed here in our database.
 Please note that the Institutional Assessment Form is not a requirement of the China application.

-If your university or college does not yet have a campus contact listed in this database, please share this form with one of the following offices, in order of preference, and once the form is submitted, we will then add the contact person to our database:
+If your university or college does not yet have a campus contact listed in this database, please share this letter with one of the following offices, in order of preference, and once the letter is submitted, we will then add the contact person to our database:

 - Fellowship Advising Office